Chris Smith (defensive back)

-Chris Smith (born June 23, 1987) is an American football defensive back for the Atlanta Havoc of the American Arena League (AAL).
+Chris Smith (born June 23, 1987) is an American former professional football defensive back.
 He first enrolled Highland Community College before transferring to Northern Illinois University.
 He attended Palmetto High School in Palmetto, Florida.
-Smith has been a member of the St. Louis Rams, Omaha Nighthawks, Tampa Bay Storm, Montreal Alouettes, Jacksonville Sharks and Columbus Lions.
+Smith has been a member of the St. Louis Rams, Omaha Nighthawks, Tampa Bay Storm, Montreal Alouettes, Jacksonville Sharks, Columbus Lions, and Atlanta Havoc.

 College career

 Smith recorded 41 tackles, six interceptions, 15 pass break-ups, forced two fumbles and blocked a kick for the Highland Scotties of Highland Community College in 2008.
 He was a second-team All-Kansas Jayhawk Community College Conference selection.

 He enrolled at Northern Illinois University in January 2009.
 Smith played in 26 games for the Northern Illinois Huskies from 2009 to 2010, starting 25.
 He earned first-team All Mid-American Conference honors after recording 50 solo tackles, three interceptions and 15 knockdowns his senior season.

 Professional career

 St. Louis Rams

-Smith was signed by the St. Louis Rams of the National Football League (NFL) on July 27, 2011 after going undrafted in the 2011 NFL Draft.
+Smith was signed by the St. Louis Rams of the National Football League (NFL) on July 27, 2011 after going undrafted in the 2011 NFL draft.
 He was released by the Rams on August 8, 2011.
 He was signed by the Rams on November 16, 2011.
 Smith appeared in three games for the Rams in 2011, recording three tackles.
 He was released by the Rams on April 30, 2012.